mateoguzmana/semantic-pr-composer/README.md

 # Semantic Pull Request Composer

 This action automatically composes the pull request title and body based on the branch name, which follows a semantic convention.
-Optional AI autocompletion using ChatGPT is also available.
+Optional AI autocompletion using OpenAI completions API is also available.

 ## Inspiration